TaikiSan21/PAMpal/docs/README.md

 ## Installation

+PAMpal is available on CRAN and can be installed like any other package, but it receives frequent updates on GitHub that may not yet be on CRAN.
 To install the latest version from GitHub, first make sure that you have [Rtools](https://cran.r-project.org/bin/windows/Rtools/) installed, then run the following code to install PAMpal.

 ```r
 # make sure you have Rtools installed